dp90/HowManyFingers/README.md

 After collection and labelling of the data, the images were squared by cropping out 1/8 or 7/32 of the pixels on both sides of the longest edge for aspect ratios of 3:4 and 9:16 respectively.
 To obtain workable samples, the images were compressed to 64x64 pixels with Python's PIL module.
 A test with an early stage, possibly suboptimal model reveiled that compressing the images to 32x32 pixels significantly reduced the model's generalizability.

-To train, develop and test the model, the dataset was divided into a training, development and test set.
+To train, develop and test the model, the dataset was divided into a training, validation and test set.
 These contain respectively 80%, 10% and 10% of the images, or 6478, 809 and 811 images in absolute terms.

 ### Network architecture
 A suitable architecture was found with PyTorch and subsequently used to test the relative speed of PyTorch and the Numpy module.
 But what is a suitable architecture?
 The Bayes error for this problem is 0%, so that the training error should be approximately that.
-The error for the development set is found to be sufficiently low at less than 10%.
+The error for the validation set is found to be sufficiently low at less than 10%.
 A matching architecture was found by trail and error, based on informed guesses.
 A description of this process can be found below, as well as the final architecture.

 After collecting 640 images, an initial architecture was applied of 4 convolutional layers with: